hairline-bandit/Gloss-Programming-Language/README.md

 How this works is the .txt file contains your code and it parsed by the python script

-It will turn your code into its equivalent in GoLang (I chose GoLang because I dont' know C and because it's pretty fast with some good functions built in)
+It will turn your code into its equivalent in GoLang (I chose GoLang because I don't know C and because it's pretty fast with some good functions built in)

 The Powershell script will run the python script with whatever file you specify and will also compile/execute and then delete the .go file that is created